 Almost all of the nearly six hundred residents of Toksook Bay — as well as this entire area of Alaska — are Yup’ik people, and they continue to live a lifestyle with traditions that have remained unchanged for centuries.

-Hunting, fishing, and gathering are still primary sources of sustenance and folks still use many of the same tools that they have for generations, such as fish drying racks, harpoons, and slingshots.
+Hunting, fishing, and gathering are still primary sources of sustenance and folks still use many of the same tools that they have for generations, such as fish drying racks, and harpoons.

 Little brother shows us his slingshot prowess and can already catch fish with his hands – great skills to have!!